EphraimFriedman/Restaurant-review/part-2/README.md

 ## Conclusion

-Once all the tests have passed, you have completed Part 2 of the assessment.
+You have completed Part 2 of the assessment.
 If you haven't done so already, commit your changes and move on to Part 3.